jordan52/trickykegstands/src/site/checklist.md

 * keep just the end of each line that matches a regex: sed -n -e 's/^.*New\ York\///p' newYorkCases.txt > newYorkCasesCleaned.txt

+* use macvim as a quick diff between files: mvim -d motions.jsp marketing.jsp

 ##create a boilerplate app using the juristat code base
 * copy juristat project to a boilerplate directory